Ongoing and Past Research Projects

 “‘As American as Apple Pie’: The History of American Apple Pie and Its Development into a National Symbol”

-This project emerged as Claire’s undergraduate thesis—her “SPROJ” (senior project) at Bard College.
-It explores the place of apple pie in the American imaginary from the founding to the mid-twentieth century to argue that the expression “as American as apple pie” becomes most salient in moments of crafting a national identity on the national stage, especially in understanding the U.S. as separate from Western European nations in World War I.
+My undergraduate thesis—or “SPROJ” (senior project) at Bard College—explores the place of apple pie in the American imaginary from the founding to the mid-twentieth century to argue that the expression “as American as apple pie” becomes most salient in moments of crafting a national identity on the national stage, especially in understanding the U.S. as separate from Western European nations in World War I.

 Next